What if I told you I could get you a steady 10% dividend right now with ease? And with a big slice of that income rolling your way every month, too?

 That’s just the start of the great deal you get with CEFs.

-The fund hands out a huge 8.6% dividend as I write this and holds a lot of familiar names in the drug business, like Amgen (AMGN), Gilead Sciences (GILD) and COVID-19 vaccine maker Moderna (MRNA).
+The fund hands out a 9.6% dividend as I write this and holds a lot of familiar names in the REIT space, like warehouse owner Prologis (PLD), cell-tower REIT American Tower (AMT) and residential REIT Invitation Homes (INVH).

 Normally, if you bought these stocks on an exchange, you’d have to pay the market price.
-But with HQH, you’re getting these companies for 4% less than if you bought the shares directly, as of this writing.
+But with RQI, you’re getting these companies for 7% less than if you bought the shares directly, as of this writing.
 That may not sound like a lot, but it really is a deal in disguise, as we’ll see in a moment.

-This deal exists even though HQH crushed the benchmark pharma-industry CEF, the iShares US Pharmaceuticals ETF (IHE) in the last decade, something many pundits will tell you an actively managed fund simply isn’t supposed to do.
+This buying opportunity exists even though RQI crushed the benchmark REIT ETF, the Vanguard Real Estate ETF (VNQ) in the last decade, despite the 2022 pullback, something many pundits will tell you an actively managed fund simply isn’t supposed to do.

-HQH is a good example: in the last decade, it’s traded at premiums as high as 9% and discounts as wide as 20% (that huge markdown came at the depths of the March 2020 crash).
+RQI is a good example: in the last decade, it’s traded at premiums as high as 5% and discounts as wide as 28% (that huge markdown came at the depths of the March 2020 crash).

 How to Buy in 3 Simple Steps

-In the dividend desert we’re facing—and are likely to be facing for years—this in-depth report is must-reading.
-The CEF-picking strategies I give you, and the 5 funds I reveal, are the key to grabbing dividends 5-TIMES bigger than what the typical S&P 500 stock pays.
+In the income-starved world we’re living in, this in-depth report is a must-read.
+The CEF-picking strategies I give you, and the 5 funds I reveal, are the keys to grabbing dividends more than 6 TIMES bigger than what the typical S&P 500 stock pays.